 Upstream of the Project's diversion dams, there is storage of sediment that, if the Project were not in place, would enter the downstream reaches.
-YCWA's proposed Conditions GS2 and GS3 would facilitate the movement of sediment.
-Condition GS3 provides for the periodic transport of sediment past both Our House and Log Cabin diversion Dams.
+YCWA's proposed Condition GS2 would facilitate the movement of sediment.
+Condition GS2 provides for the periodic transport of sediment past both Our House and Log Cabin diversion dams.
 Under this condition, the low level outlets in each dam would be opened in winter for 48 consecutive hours when the dam is at full pool (i.e., not spilling) and flows are expected to increase to over 1,000 cfs soon after the 48hour period.
-The event is proposed to occur at full pool so that the maximum velocity occurs through the low-level outlet (e.g., no flow over the dam).
+The event is proposed to occur at full pool so that the maximum velocity occurs through the low level outlet (e.g., no flow over the dam).
 A period of 48 hours is appropriate because this will allow sediment movement and a reasonable expectation of higher flows following the event (i.e., difficult to accurately forecast higher flows much longer than 48 hours into the future).
 The 1,000 cfs and winter period are appropriate because the 1,000 cfs flows will initially distribute the sediment passed through the low level outlet to downstream areas, and the higher flows in the spring will continue this process of mobilizing and distributing the material downstream.
+Estimates of incipient motion of the D50 in the reach just downstream of Our House Diversion Dam (YCWA 2013b) suggest that particles will be mobile at flows as low as 285-500 cfs, so it appears that 1,000 cfs will be adequate for initial mobilization.
 Based on historic hydrology, YCWA expects that this condition would be implemented on average every other year at Our House Diversion Dam and once every 3 to 4 years at Log Cabin Diversion Dam.
-YCWA's proposed Condition GS4 would provide for periodic monitoring of the channels below the diversion dams.

 YCWA's proposed Condition GS2 acknowledges that extremely intense storms, which periodically occur in the Middle Yuba River and Oregon Creek, can move large amounts of material into the diversion impoundments that cannot be controlled through the low level outlets.
-In these cases, active sediment removal from the impoundments may be required to assure dam safety.
-Condition GS2 implements a sediment removal plan when these extreme storm events occur.
+In these cases and others where a large amount of sediment needs to be removed from the impoundments, active sediment removal from the impoundments may be required.
+Condition GS2 implements a sediment removal plan for these circumstances.
 The plan describes how the sediment would be removed, transported and disposed, including protection and mitigation measures.
 The plan provides that, on a case-by-case basis and in consultation with agencies, some of the material may be placed in the channel downstream of the diversion dam.